panguojun/Science-Simulation/README.md

 - Continuous improvement: I am constantly updating and improving the codes as I learn more and encounter new challenges.

 Installation:
 The codes are available on my Github repository.
 Simply clone the repository to your local machine to access the codes.
-The codes are written in various programming languages such as Python, MATLAB, and C++.
+The codes are written in various programming languages such as Python, lua, shader and C++.

 Usage:
 Users can use the codes to simulate various phenomena in their respective fields.
 The codes are well-documented, making it easy to understand and modify them for specific use cases.